arcus/education_modules/intro_to_nhst/intro_to_nhst.md

 In NHST, there are two different kinds of errors you can have:

-- The first is that you might get a significant result even though actually in reality the null hypothesis is correct --- when we get a $p$-value < .05, the chance of those data happening when the null is true is small (less than 5%), but it's not zero!
+- The first is that you might get a significant result even though actually in reality the null hypothesis is correct-- when we get a $p$-value < .05, the chance of those data happening when the null is true is small (less than 5%), but it's not zero!
 This is called a **Type 1 error**.
 You can also think of this as a false positive.
 - The second kind of error is that you may get non-significant results when actually the null hypothesis really was wrong.
 In other words, you might fail to detect a true effect.
 This is called a **Type 2 error**.
 You can also think of this as a false negative.

 We can think about these possibilities in terms of a 2x2 matrix, where your results are either significant (reject) or not (fail to reject), and the real underlying truth is that the null hypothesis is either true or false.